-Using only their reading list and previously prepared notes, students will complete an eight-hour in-class Written Exam (prepared by their Advisory Committee and Graduate College representative).
+Using only their reading list and previously prepared notes, students will complete an eight-hour in- class Written Exam (prepared by their Advisory Committee and Graduate College representative).
 Exams will be administered in a designated computer lab.
 When appropriate and warranted, the department can also arrange for students to take remotely proctored exam.
 Students eligible for this option must notify their advisory chair 30 days before the exam.
-Students may NOT bring portable storage devices, books, or articles into the examination room.
-Students may not access their email while in the examination room.
+Students may NOT bring portable examination room.
 There will be four total questions; two in theory and two in methods.
-Students will choose one theory and one methods question to answer.
+Students will choose one theory and one method question to answer.
 Exams will be administered once per semester at an approximate middle point in the semester, as designated by the Graduate Studies Committee.
-Exams will begin at 8:00 am and end at 5:00 pm with a mandatory one hour break from 12:00 pm -1:00 pm.
+Exams will begin at 8:00 am and end at 5:00 pm with a mandatory one-hour break from 12:00 pm -1:00 pm.
 Students will submit their exam (in Microsoft Word or Rich Text Format) to a designated Department official on a flash drive provided by the department.